-This training is performed every two years, pursuant to the MS4 permit requirements, and it was conducted in this Permit Year 3.
-See the folder titled BMP 6-3 Employee Training on the attached CD for training records.
+This training is performed every two years, pursuant to the MS4 permit requirements, and it was last conducted in Permit Year 3.

 The Enhanced Employee Training was specifically tailored to address ways to reduce sediment in stormwater runoff.
 (SED)

 This training is important to give County employees the understanding that sediment is a high priority water quality issue and that measures shall be implemented, where practical, to reduce its discharge into stormwater.
 No modifications are planned for this BMP.